Rydra/melange/docs/components/publishers.md

 --8<-- "melange/examples/doc_examples/tutorial/publish.py"
 ```

-The `QueuePublisher` requires a [backend](messaging-backends.md) and a
+The `QueuePublisher` requires a [backend](messaging-backends.md) and the
-[serializer](serializers.md) as constructor parameters.
+[serializer registry](serialization.md) as constructor parameters.
 The serializer
-is necessary to properly serialize and send the message to the messaging backend.
+registry is necessary to properly serialize and send the message to the messaging backend.

+::: tip

-> TIP: In a production project where you would have a proper
+    TIP: In a production project where you would have a proper
-> dependency injection framework in place (e.g. [pinject](https://github.com/google/pinject)), you could instantiate
+    dependency injection framework in place (e.g. [pinject](https://github.com/google/pinject)), you could instantiate
-> the Publisher once and provide that instance through your application
+    the Publisher once and provide that instance through your application

 ## Publishing to a topic